Suraj151/pdi-framework/README.md

   route lambda                  the one Controller::boot() registered for this URI
       │
   middleware                    auth? no live session → 301 to /login, stop here
-      │
-  controller method             read args, load config, on POST validate and persist,
-      │                         then send header + page + footer
+      │                         POST? no matching CSRF token → refused, stop here │                         on a pass the session becomes current │ controller method             read args, load config, on POST validate and persist, │                         then send header + page + footer │ release                       the session stops being current
       ▼
   send(code, mime, body, chunked)  ──▶  bytes back to the client
 ```